moriarty83/js-rando/readme.md

 # JS-Rando

-JS-Rando provides a class with methods that can be used for easily producing random values including Ingegers, Floats, Array Elements, Hex Numbers, Hex Colors, RBG Colors & RBGA Colors.
+JS-Rando provides a class with methods that can be used for easily producing random values including Integers, Floats, Array Elements, Hex Numbers, Hex Colors, RBG Colors & RBGA Colors.

 ## Installation